 Algebra Modules and Lessons from "Purplemath: Your Algebra Resource"

-Especially good lessons on rudimentary skills (expected of students before entering college) and on basic QR skills (reviewed in QR 140).
-Rudimentary skills reviewed on this site include: the order of operations, fractions and decimals, percentages, exponents and roots, conceptualization of algebra, and introduction to word problems.
+Especially good lessons on rudimentary skills (expected of students before entering college) and on essential QR skills (reviewed in QR 140).
+Fundamental skills reviewed on this site include: the order of operations, fractions and decimals, percentages, exponents and roots, conceptualization of algebra, and introduction to word problems.
 QR 140 skills reviewed include proportions, scientific notation, and geometry.

 Simulations and Demonstrations from the Rice Virtual Lab in Statistics